eighty20results/e20r-sequences/README.txt

 * Format for "start" value when processing a new sequence entry is possibly incorrect? - Fixed
 * Test dates as delay values in V3. - Verified
 * Test conversion to V3 format for posts/sequences when using dates as delay values
-* While configured for multiple delay values for a single post_id, adding the same post ID w/an existing delay value (same value) will cause two copies of the same post/delay combination in the list.
+* While configured for multiple delay values for a single post_id, adding the same post ID w/an existing delay value (same value) will cause two copies of the same post/delay combination in the list (expected behavior: ignore it).
 * Can't load preview for sequence using dates as delay values (Needs to get a valid "how long have I been a member" value for "staff" who are admins and do not have explicit membership levels to access the sequence data). - Fixed
 * If no posts are available and the user attempts to display the sequence, the load_sequence_post() function goes into a infinite loop.